A theme park that suffered massive flooding during Katrina was abandoned, and now proves irresistible to trespassing explorers.

 The swampy-tinged tide, relentless rainwater and corrosive saltwater from the coast remained stagnant in the area for several weeks and destroyed 80% of the park equipment and rides.
 A notable exception was the Batman roller coaster, which escaped relatively unscathed due to its location on an elevated platform.

 Judged too expensive to restore and thus slated for demolition by the Six Flags corporation, the defunct park fell into disrepair – a pastel-colored ghost town haunted by silence and disenchantment.

-Of course, muddy clowns, smashed mermaids, and Mardi Gras figures stuck in an apocalyptic freeze-frame are hard to resist for adventurous disaster tourists, so the ruins of this amusement park have attracted legions of urban explorers, who hop the fence and trespass to experience a captivating walk through the devastated funland.
+Of course, muddy clowns, smashed mermaids, and Mardi Gras figures stuck in an apocalyptic freeze-frame are hard to resist for adventurous disaster tourists, so the ruins of this amusement park have attracted legions of urban explorers, who follow the access road to the west of the park and trespass to experience a captivating walk through the devastated funland.
 If you decide to join them, please be warned that entry to the abandoned park is illegal – enter at your own risk.

 Know Before You Go

 This site can be dangerous and can be deemed trespassing if caught inside.
 The park is best observed from the outside.